NCAA is a joint initiative between the Resuscitation Council (UK) and ICNARC.

 The day-to-day running of the audit is carried out by the dedicated NCAA Team based at ICNARC.

 We are committed to helping participants make the most of their involvement in NCAA.

 The NCAA Manager takes care of NCAA on a daily basis.
 This involves validating data, producing reports and actively recruiting new hospitals.

-The NCAA Case Officer assists the NCAA Manager by validating data, answering data queries, producing reports and assisting with the development of the audit.
+The NCAA Case Officer assists the Programme Coordinator by validating data, answering data queries, producing reports and assisting with the development of the audit.

 The NCAA Team, and NCAA participating hospitals, also receive support from other members of the Audit Department.